 As per the Drugs And Cosmetics Act, the medicines containing Nux vomica should be taken only under strict medical supervision.

 Skin of seeds is removed.
-It is boiled with milk for 7 days.
-Dried.
+It is boiled in milk for 7 days.
+Dried and

 Ayurvedic medicines with Kupilu ingredient: